monamishra95/openrouter-traffic-share/README.md

 What models developers actually run — measured from OpenRouter's CC BY 4.0 Data API, refreshed daily, with every figure traceable to an API response committed in this repository.

 **This is gateway traffic, not market share.** Most enterprise inference goes directly to Anthropic, OpenAI or Google Cloud and never touches a routing gateway.
-The name of this project is the most important thing about it.

 ## Run it